 Gender identification and sex ratio

-The sex of A. boucheti individuals was determined by eye on-board by external observation of the gonads for 101 individuals and later reassessed in the lab by histological observations for 55 of these individuals and two others.
-Of the 55 possible comparisons between the two observations, only 5 mismatches were observed.
-That is, sex identification based on external observation of the gonads generated about 9% error.
-Combining the two datasets (as reported in Table S1), we obtained 49 females and 54 males.
+The putative sex of A. boucheti individuals was determined on-board by external observation of the gonads for 98 individuals, and later reassessed in the lab by histological observations for 52 of these individuals and two others (i.e. 100 individuals examined in total).
+Of the 52 possible comparisons between the two observations, only 5 mismatches were observed.
+That is, sex identification based on external observation of the gonads generated about 9.5% error.
+Combining the two datasets (as reported in Table S1), we obtained 47 females and 53 males.

 For A. strummeri, 22 individuals were sexed on-board, and all of them were also used for gonad cross-sections.
 We observed 2 discrepancies, that is, again 9% error from external gonad observation.
 Histological observations indicated that we had 12 females and 10 males.